English | Select another language

 As long as a person travels periodically and spends more time in his home country than abroad over any 4-month period, they can fully benefit from Roam Like at Home.
 If a person gets charged extra, they should first contest those charges with their operator, who should have a complaints procedure in place.
 If the operator persists, the person should refer to the national telecoms regulator, who will settle the case.

-If a person stays in another country within the EU longer than in their home country over a few months, the operator may contact him and ask to pay more.
+If a person stays in another country within the EU longer than in their home country over a few months, the operator may contact them and ask them to pay more.
 More information can be found in the Frequently Asked Questions (FAQ).

 A very small number of operators in the EU have been allowed by the national telecoms regulator to continue applying a small roaming surcharge after 15 June, in order to avoid negative effects on very low domestic prices.
 Such surcharges will be significantly lower than the ones applied before 15 June 2017.